Blog Fitness Reverse Kegels: The Muscle Relaxation Practice for Men and Women

 Relieves Pelvic Pain

 If you experience pelvic pain, reverse Kegels may be of great help.
-This exercise helps relax the muscles, thus helping ease the pain.
-Be careful not to overwork your muscles.
-The goal is to relieve your pelvic pain, not to worsen it.
+This exercise helps relax the muscles, thereby helping to ease the pain.
+Be careful not to overwork your muscles – the goal is to relieve your pelvic pain, not to worsen it.

-Keep in mind that overexerting your muscles might cause pain and muscle soreness.
-Discontinue these exercises if you experience any pain and talk to your doctor about other remedies that might help with the pain.
+You should keep in mind that overexerting your muscles may cause pain and muscle soreness.
+Discontinue these exercises if you experience any pain and talk to your doctor about other remedies that could help with the pain.

 Frequently doing reverse Kegels gives you greater control of your pelvic floor muscles.
-This workout may be beneficial for pregnant women as it helps individuals learn how to ease the tension within the pelvic floor.
-This comes in handy during delivery, and because you can let go during childbirth, labor is smoother.
+This workout may be beneficial for pregnant women as it helps individuals learn how to ease tension in the pelvic floor.
+This can come in handy during delivery, and because you can let go during childbirth, labor is smoother (10).
 Tearing may also be minimal.

 See also